Minirogue/HoloCanon/README.md

 * Add syncing of user selections across devices.
 Temporary(?) solution could be to add import/export option.
 * Add donation button, in case the users ever decide to feel generous.
 No plans to ever implement paid features.
 * Clean up the backend to use RESTful API requests and JSONs.
-* Add Hardcover, Omnibus, and reference books to database
+* Add Hardcover, Omnibus, and reference books to database.
+* Expand support for different screen sizes (particularly tablets).

 ## License
 I'm still figuring out the correct license to use here and how to properly include it.